Ouest-France/cdp/README.md

     --sleep=<seconds>                                          Time to sleep int the end (for debbuging) in seconds [default: 0].
     --timeout=<timeout>                                        Time in seconds to wait for any individual kubernetes operation [default: 600].
     --use-aws-ecr                                              Use AWS ECR from k8s configuration for pull/push docker image.
-    --use-custom-registry                                      Use custom registry for pull/push docker image.
+    --use-aws-ecr-maven                                        Use AWS ECR for pulling maven image --use-custom-registry                                      Use custom registry for pull/push docker image.
     --use-docker                                               Use docker to build / push image [default].
     --use-docker-compose                                       Use docker-compose to build / push image.